codecentric/habitcentric/infrastructure/kuma/README.md

 ## Metrics

 Metrics are already enabled via settings in the file `mesh.yaml` that we applied earlier.
-You may port-forward to port 3000 of the Grafana pod and login using username `admin` and password `admin`.
+You may port-forward to port 3000 of the Grafana pod, open [Grafana](http://localhost:3000) in a browser and login using the credentials `admin` / `admin`.

 ## Tracing